QasimK/AutoTowerDefence/readme.md

 # Auto Tower Defence

 A program to automatically play the tower defence game [FrozenDefence2](http://pivotfinland.com/frozendefence2/).
-Although the game is no longer fully-functional.

-**The program has not been updated for the current iteration of the game (Last checked, September 2014).**
+**The game is no longer fully-functional.
+The program has not been updated for the current iteration of the game (Last checked, July 2014).**

 ## Notes